Phantom-Circuit/ScreenViewLive/README.md

 - Run ScreenLiveViewServer.zip

 The server is now running.
 Navigate to http://127.0.0.1:3000 in a web browser to view a live screenshot of the connected client.
 A screeshot of the client's active window should be shown in the web browser.

+## Educational Purpose Disclosure

+The ScreenLiveView project, including all associated code and documentation, is provided for **educational purposes only**.
+This project is intended as a learning tool and should be used as a way to explore and understand the technologies and programming techniques involved in real-time data transmission and web-based interfaces.

+### Usage Guidelines

+- **Responsible Use**: This project should be used in a manner that is respectful of privacy and in compliance with applicable laws and regulations.
+Users are responsible for ensuring that their use of ScreenLiveView complies with all legal and ethical standards.
+- **No Warranty**: This project is provided "as is", without warranty of any kind.
+The creators and contributors are not responsible for any consequences arising from the use of this project.
+- **Non-Commercial Use**: ScreenLiveView is meant for educational, non-commercial use.
+It should not be used for commercial purposes without proper modifications and compliance checks relevant to the intended use case.

+By using or contributing to the ScreenLiveView project, you acknowledge and agree to these terms.